DataDog/hiring-engineers/answers.md

 ```

-The following is a screenshot of the timeboard created
+The following is a screenshot of the timeboard created through the API with the script listed above.

 <a href="timeboard_api.PNG" title="The view from our roofdeck">
 <img src="timeboard_api.PNG" width="1000"></a>

-Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

-Once this is created, access the Dashboard from your Dashboard List in the UI:
+**Once this is created, access the Dashboard from your Dashboard List in the UI:

 * Set the Timeboard's timeframe to the past 5 minutes
 * Take a snapshot of this graph and use the @ notation to send it to yourself.